Navigation

 The main tasks for the winter is to work on the design, research, plans and budget for the coming year.

-• Budget Plan
+- Budget Plan

-This budget plan is updated with the latest bank statement.
 As mentioned in the previous output, in the future it would be very good to track the expenses by a few subcategories per task (permit, material, labor, rent, transport, etc.).
 This will require to note on any receipt or with any purchase and expense to what task the amount needs to be assigned to and the tracking of how much time has been worked on a particular task.
 It would be also great if the expenses could then be viewed by subcategories across any task.
 For example the costs for permits per task/element as well as the total costs for permits for all tasks.
 This will require some thinking how to set it up and what tools to use.

 This budget and cash flow plan shows an overrun mainly in the labor cost.
 The reason for this is that the labor costs are not split out by tasks/elements.
 For example in the costs for the sidewalk the labor cost is not included, instead it is included in the labor cost item.